GMLC-TDC/networking/CONTRIBUTING.md

 ## Styleguides

-Code formatting is controlled via clang-format and a CI check is run on the code to verify the formmatting.
+Code formatting is controlled via clang-format and a CI check is run on the code to verify the formatting.